-• In-Progress Review: Travel costs for the PI to present project information or disseminate project results at the annual DOD ERP IPR meeting starting in year 2 and throughout the remaining period of performance.
-Annual costs associated with travel to this meeting must be included in the budget.
-For planning purposes, it should be assumed that the meeting will be held in the National Capital Area.
+• Interim (In-Progress) Review (IPR): Travel costs for the PI to present project information or disseminate project results at a DOD ERP In-Progress Review meeting during the period of performance.
+For planning purposes, it should be assumed that the meeting will be held during year 2 of the award in the National Capital Area.
 These travel costs are in addition to those allowed for annual scientific/technical meetings.